 When managing properties and business

-You can opt to purchase a franchise that has a prepared guidebook on how to operate and get returns on your investment.
-Some OFWs start their own small businesses like a sari-sari store, a small eatery, or a boutique shop.
-One of the benefits OFWs can get is livelihood training and fresh loans from OWWA’s OFW Reintegration program.
+You can purchase a franchise with a prepared guidebook on how to operate and get returns on your investment.
+Some OFWs start their own small businesses like a sari-sari store, a small eatery, or boutique shop.
+One of the benefits OFWs can get is livelihood training and new loans from OWWA’s OFW Reintegration program.

 When investing in stocks.

-Many OFWs also opt to invest in mutual funds, bonds, and stocks out of their savings.
-If this is your first time to try stock trading, read the stock trading guidelines or call your bank or look for licensed reputable stockbrokers online.
+Many OFWs also invest in mutual funds, bonds, and stocks out of their savings.
+If this is your first time trying stock trading, read the stock trading guidelines, call your bank, or look for licensed reputable stockbrokers online.

 When looking for entertainment options.

-There are several new parks, malls, and restaurants all over the country.
+There are several new parks, malls, and restaurants nationwide.
 Use a search engine online to find these tourist attractions and must-visit places.

 When buying health insurance.

-Find a reliable and reputable physician and hospital that can assess and take care of all your health needs.
+Find a reliable and reputable physician and hospital that can assess and care for all your health needs.
 You can also consider getting an insurance policy.
 Talk to an agent then compare the different available plans.
-It is important that you keep track of your Philhealth contributions.
+You must keep track of your Philhealth contributions.